A multi-animal tracking algorithm based on convolutional neural networks

 idtrackerai terminal_mode --load your-parameters-file.json --exec track_video

-Go to the Quick start and follow the instructions to track a simple example video or to learnt to save the preprocessing parameters to a .json file.
+and follow the instructions to track a simple example video and learn to save the preprocessing parameters to a

 Documentation and examples of tracked videos